Hullow/42/Fdf/Journal-Fdf.md

 # 7/5/24
 - Looked at code with Filipo:
-	- ft_free (from GNL): useless because pointer passed as parameter
+	- ft_free (from GNL): useless because pointer parameter is passed as value, need to pass by reference!
 	- Understand your code !
 What input does it take, structure, etc. !
 	- Rename line_data to dimensions
 	- #